lucascarrr/Page-Replacement-Algorithms/README.md

 If you would like, you may run the program with *only* the 1st argument (that is, where you specify the number of page references you want).
 In this case, the number of frames will default to 3.

+You _must_ run the program with at least 1 argument.

+*Program was written to be compiled on python3*